-These Brown Butter Apple Pecan cookies are the perfect fall treat (or checkout my Softest Spiced Carrot Cake Cookies)!
+These Brown Butter Apple Pecan cookies are the perfect fall treat!
 They are spiced like apple pie, but have the wonderful chewy texture of a cookie.
 The nuttiness of the brown butter takes them to the next level.

 Cookies are really fun to experiment with.
 There are staple ingredients to create the base (flour, egg, sugar, etc.), but so many different add-ins, types of sugar, types of fat, and spices, that make creating cookies so exciting.
 I love when I think of new recipe, and I can't find anything else out there quite like it yet.
 As I was brainstorming what desserts to make as we transition into fall, these Brown Butter Apple Pecan Cookies were conceived.